EmSomsanook/Kaohom-Jewelry-Business-Analysis/README.md

 </p>
 Project Workflow: Blurred on purpose.
 No secrets, just don’t want to spoil the fun😉.

+PS.
+I'm not planning to do RFM or any customer segmentation at this stage, as this is just a learning project and I prefer to avoid that level of complexity for now.

 ## Insight Summary
 This analysis is based on 35,000 sales records from 2022 to 2024, with total revenue consistently reaching approximately $10 million.
 76% of sales were generated through physical branches, while 24% came from the online website.
-The average Customer Lifetime Value(CLV) across all channels is approximately $550, with a mean Customer Acquisition Cost (CAC) ratio of 15.
+The average Customer Lifetime Value(CLV) across all channels is approximately $600, with a mean Customer Acquisition Cost (CAC) ratio of 15.
 These figures indicate that the business is both healthy and profitable.
 Strong customer retention plays a key role, with 72% of all-time customers being repeat buyers and only 28% making a one-time purchase.
 This high retention rate suggests effective customer engagement and long-term value creation.

 ## Insights Deep-Dive and Specific Recommendations
 ### Demographic Insights (Customer Understanding and Branch Contribution and Comparative Metrics)